schwartz-lab-NLP/data_contamination/README.md

 ```

 ## Contact
-For inquiries, please file an issue or email inbal.magar@mail.huji.ac.il.
+For inquiries, please send an email to inbal.magar@mail.huji.ac.il.